justinkobler/NYSewerSystem/README.md

 1. The value of the coins that the diver picks up during the get-out phase.
 2. The score multiplier from the find-the-ring phase.

 I wrote my solution to this part in function getOut() in class DiverMax in package student.
+My solution was similar to an implementation of Dijkstra's shortest path algorithm where a Heap was used to create a priority queue for which spots should be visited next.
+The order of the queue updates based on which spaces have the highest coin value, which space will have the highest number of coins picked up on the way, and which spaces can be travelled to in the allotted number of steps.

 ![](https://media.giphy.com/media/NUsKcyzcAN54EGMlLB/giphy.gif)